rdlauer/articles/blues/tadiran/tadiran-vs-lipo.md

 ## Conclusion

-When choosing between Tadiran Li-SOCl<sub>2</sub> and LiPo batteries for a embedded device or IoT application, it is crucial to consider factors such as energy density, operating temperature range, self-discharge rate, and the specific requirements of your application.
+When choosing between Tadiran Li-SOCl<sub>2</sub> and LiPo batteries for an embedded device or IoT application, it is crucial to consider factors such as energy density, operating temperature range, self-discharge rate, and the specific requirements of your application.

-Tadiran batteries excel in low-power, long-life applications, and extreme temperature environments, while LiPo batteries are ideal for lower-cost deployments, scenarios where they may be recharged, and devices requiring custom battery shapes.
+Tadiran batteries excel in low-power, long-life applications, and in extreme temperature environments, while LiPo batteries are ideal for lower-cost deployments, scenarios where they may be recharged, and devices requiring custom battery shapes.

-If you need help determining the best battery tech for your individual solution, feel free to reach out to use via the [Blues community forum](https://discuss.blues.io/). 🔋
+If you need help determining the best battery tech for your individual solution, feel free to reach out via the [Blues community forum](https://discuss.blues.io/). 🔋